Overview

 property is complex enough to have its own schema, which we describe in detail here.

-Properties that may be specific to a feature type
+Properties may be specific to a feature type

 Some properties in the Overture schema are only populated with data for specific feature types.
 For example, the place